The W. Eugene Smith Grant for Student Photographers

 Applicants should submit provisional or ongoing work from an as-yet-to-be completed project that would likely benefit from (and likely be concluded if) the photographer were to receive the grant.
 Applicants may also submit limited supplementary past work on a related subject as a way of demonstrating the photographer’s ability to execute the new Proposed Project.
 A written project proposal is also required.
 The W. Eugene Smith Memorial Fund, a not-for-profit corporation qualified under Section 501(c)(3) of the Internal Revenue Code, independently administers this grant which provides a student photographer with the financial freedom to carry out or complete a photographic essay.
 For 2019, the amount of the grant will be $4,000.
 The award will be presented in a ceremony held in New York City on October 16, 2019.

 The Project Proposal should be titled and begin with a single paragraph summary of the project.
-The proposal description may be more fully described; however, this should be concise, journalistically realizable, visually translatable, humanistic ally driven, and not exceed 500 words.
+The proposal description may be more fully described; however, this should be concise, journalistically realizable, visually translatable, humanistic ally driven, and not exceed 3000 characters (approximately 550/600 words).
 The applicant must affirm that the proposed project is ongoing and indicate how they will use the Smith Fund Student Grant to fulfill it.

 StudentID: A PDF of a current Student ID must be submitted.

 IMAGES: Applicants can submit up to 40 images total.
 These should consist of representative images from the project being proposed to the W. Eugene Smith Fund.
 The applicant can include in his/her submission, past work clearly marked that represents the candidate’s vision and his or her ability to execute the project being proposed to the Fund.